REllwood/GCPPermissionChecker/README.md

 # Check User Permissions in Google Cloud Platform

-This Cloud Function takes in a user's email address and checks their permissions in Google Cloud Platform, then returns a list of those permissions and saves them in a BigQuery table for later viewing.
+This Cloud Function takes in a user's Email Address, Project ID and type of account and checks their permissions in Google Cloud Platform, then returns a list of those permissions and saves them in a BigQuery table for later viewing.

 ## Usage/Examples

 To use the function, make a GET request to the cloud functions endpoint with the following parameters:

-**email:** The email address of the user whose permissions you want to check
+**email:** The email address of the user whose permissions you want to check <br><br>
+**project:** The project ID you would like to check the user's permission against<br><br> **type:** This is the type of user to check, if it's a service account you want to set the type to 'serviceAccount' or if it's a user the value should be 'user'

 The request object should have the following format: